 Neglected Disease Advocacy

-NSTM faculty advocate increased awareness, education, and allocation of resources to fight neglected tropical diseases and neglected infections of poverty and effect their reduction, elimination, and eradication.
+NSTM faculty advocate increased awareness, education, and allocation of resources to fight neglected tropical diseases, neglected infections of poverty, and emerging infectious diseases and effect their reduction, elimination, and eradication.
 View related publications:

 - Global “worming”: Climate change and its projected general impact on human helminth infections